zelisinho/anypoint-examples/import-leads-into-salesforce/README.md

 ### Example Use Case ###

-Though a simple example, this application nonetheless employs complex functionality to demonstrate a basic use case.
-The application accepts CSV files which contain lead information – company, first name, last name, birthday, email – and uploads them into a Salesforce account, automatically inserting the correct data into each Salesforce field.
+The application accepts a CSV file which contain lead information – company, first name, last name, birthday, email – and uploads them into a Salesforce account, automatically inserting the correct data into each Salesforce field.

 ### Set Up and Run the Example ###